siglar/disruptive-workshop/Exercises/Exercise1/README.md

 This code implements a method in the `TemperatureHub` that allows us to broadcast the temperature to all listening clients.

-Now navigate to the [SensorEndpoint]('./api/Endpoints/SensorEndpoints.cs') file and modify the Post method to like this:
+Now navigate to the [SensorEndpoint](api/Endpoints/SensorEndpoints.cs) file and modify the Post method to this:

 ```csharp
 private static async Task<IResult> Post(